-Ryan Frye was like most graduating high school students in 2005 – excited and ready to start the next chapter in his life.
-The Blairsville, Pa. native was looking forward to full-time work on his family’s dairy farm, started by his grandfather in 1978.
-The farm also grows small grains for cattle feed.
-The family dairy business was something that had encompassed Ryan’s whole life.
+Ryan Frye was like most graduating high school students in 2005 – ready to start the next chapter in his life.
+The Blairsville, Pa. native was looking forward to full-time work on his family’s farm, RDR Farms, started by his grandfather in 1978.
+The farm had encompassed Ryan’s whole life.

 “I grew up on the farm.
 It’s always been a passion of mine, something I love,” said Ryan.

 But a year later, in May 2006, Ryan experienced an unfortunate setback.
 While riding an ATV recreationally in an unfamiliar area, Ryan rode over a 35-ft. embankment.
 When he hit the bottom, the 600-pound vehicle came down on his back.

 The incident resulted in a compression fracture at T12, and broke one of his metacarpals in his left hand.
 The T12 vertebra is located in middle of the back and sits just above the lumbar.
 Ryan underwent surgeries to repair the bone in his hand, and a back fusion surgery to fuse his spine from T9 to L2.

 Ryan initially had the ability to move his legs and was working on strengthening.
 However, another setback occurred within the first few weeks of recovery when the hematoma in his spine (from the original impact of the accident) started to bleed, damaging the nerves in his spinal cord.
 He lost all feeling from the waist down.
 Ryan spent the next several months undergoing rehabilitation, learning how to move with the aid of a wheelchair and how to move forward with his disability.